Eva Palmer-Sikelianos: Upward Panic

 "Upward panic" describes the rising exhilaration experienced at the culmination of tragic drama, music and dance.
 She and Sikelianos believed that the pursuit of these arts would lead people towards peace and understanding of each other.
-The term itself has its roots in Arcadia, Greek Mythology and of Pan, from which the English word "panic" is derived from.
-Use of the word panic in this context should not be confused with the negative connotation it holds in modern English.

 Death and legacy

 Palmer returned to Greece in the spring of 1952.
-Two weeks after her arrival she suffered a fatal stroke while attending a theatrical performance in Delphi.
+Two weeks after her arrival, she suffered a fatal stroke while attending a theatrical performance in Delphi.
 She was 78 years old.
-Pursuant to her wishes she was buried at Delphi.
+She was buried at Delphi.